-- Missing data from ports in the northern Bothnian Gulf (1) created a noticeable difference in ship dispersion. - The large island of Gotland (roughly in the middle of image) allows ships to go past both sides of the islands (2).
-To avoid congested areas most of the times ships will take alternative routes in the real world.
-In this case that would mean they divert to going north of the island to avoid congested areas at a cost of a (slightly) longer route.
-In our model alternative routes are not considered when the area reaches a specific density threshold. - There is a significant difference in the position of shipping intensity at the Kattegat entry and exit area in the west (3).
-Again this is attributed to the fact that our model does not take congestion into account.
+- Missing data from ports in the northern Bothnian Gulf (1 in Figure 8) created a noticeable difference in ship dispersion. - The large island of Gotland (roughly in the middle of image) allows ships to go past both sides of the islands (2 in Figure 8).
+To avoid congested areas, most of the times ships will take alternative routes in the real world.
+In this case, that would mean they divert to going north of the island to avoid congested areas at a cost of a (slightly) longer route.
+In our model alternative routes are not considered when the area reaches a specific density threshold. - There is a significant difference in the position of shipping intensity at the Kattegat entry and exit area in the west (3 in Figure 8).
+Again this is attributed to the fact that our model does not include congestion.

-Over the course of 2017 and 2018 we worked extensively with several maritime professionals from HELCOM within the context of the Baltic LINes partnership to get to this implementation.
+Over the course of 2017 and 2018, we worked extensively with several maritime professionals from HELCOM within the context of the Baltic LINes partnership to get to this implementation.
 Similar to the NorthSEE partners, they generally deem the results valuable, although they also tend to quickly point out the aforementioned differences.
-Since 2018 we have applied the simulation in three MSP Challenge sessions, all successful in their objectives of again stakeholder engagement and planning support.
+Since 2018 we have applied the simulation in three MSP Challenge sessions with a total of 66 participants, all successful in their objectives of stakeholder engagement and planning support again.